 - if Anderson used the Logo Gauge, the Patriots are essentially exonerated

 Contrary to Exponent’s conclusions, their procedure is not reasonably scientific because it’s predicated on Anderson’s recollection that the Patriots balls were 12.5 and Colts balls were 13.0.
 (Memory is unreliable.)
 There were also no consistent (or repeated) measurements standards and no controls, such as measuring the balls at the same time.
 With that said, since we can safely assume the Colts didn’t tamper with the balls, that the Colts balls exhibit the same minor failure to align with the Ideal Gas Law and other physics factors as the Patriots balls do.
 It’s actual highly improbably that there was tampering whether Anderson used the Logo or Non-Logo gauge, and the claim from Exponent that the Non-Logo gauge implies tampering is based on the statistically invalid practice of ignoring the time and variance in the data.

 4. Is there a plausible explanation for Wells’ claim?

 Despite reading a good deal of reaction to this story, I have yet to encounter a coherent explanation for what is being alleged.
 The Wells Report is quite careful not to author such a story, using vague language instead.
 But let’s actually spell out what they are alleging:

 - Walt Anderson was wrong about what gauge he used in the pre-game, thus the Patriots have some under inflated footballs because of tampering

-- Eight of their footballs seem under-inflated by (approximately) 0.5-0.6 PSI on average, with the lowest football being about 1.0 PSI below expected
+- According to Wells, eight of their footballs seem under-inflated by (approximately) 0.5-0.6 PSI on average, with the lowest football being about 1.0 PSI below expected

 - Those footballs were deflated by Jim McNally in the 100 seconds he was in the bathroom with the balls